-- Growth has become a team sport because CMOs control only a fraction of the 18 levers that grow revenues, profits and firm value identified in the Forbes Marketing Accountability Report;
+- Growth has become a team sport because CMO and CROs only control only a fraction of the 18 levers that grow revenues, profits and firm value identified in the Forbes Marketing Accountability Report;

 - The modern growth formula now requires the orchestration of a growing variety of channel touchpoints and the over 20 different growth investments in the modern marketing mix;